What Is a Babymoon & Best Tips for Planning One

 Eat anything you want!

 The great thing about traveling while pregnant is you probably have a great appetite, and eating at restaurants is very exciting!
-For me, I tended to get full very fast and would eat half my meal, bringing back the rest to the hotel mini-fridge, to enjoy again later as a nighttime snack!
+For me, toward my third trimester, I tended to get full very fast because the baby was pressing on my stomach.
+I would eat half my meals, and bring back the rest to the hotel mini-fridge, to enjoy again later as a nighttime snack!

 Appreciate your partner’s support

 If your partner offers to drive, or suggests it’s time to rest, accept the support.
-Being pregnant is a special time, and it may be your first pregnancy.
+Being pregnant is a special time, and it may be your first pregnancy so everything is a “first.”
+Sometimes your partner may notice things that you don’t notice, such as if you’re acting more fatigued than usual.

 Plan for short drives, stops and stretches